 The affirmative vote of the holders of a majority of the shares of common stock represented at the Meeting in person or by proxy is necessary to ratify the selection of the Company's independent registered public accountant for the current year.
-Under applicable law and the Company's bylaws, abstentions and broker non-votes are counted as present at the Meeting and, accordingly, will have the same effect as a "no" vote.
 Pursuant to applicable broker rules, brokers will have discretionary authority to vote on this proposal, even absent instructions from the beneficial holders.
 Unless otherwise indicated, the persons named in the proxy will vote all proxies in favor of this proposal.
+Abstentions will have the same effect as a "no" vote on this proposal.